Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 The GeoPandas overlay function is used to calculate the intersecting area of the zones; see [GeoPandas documentation](https://geopandas.org/set_operations.html) for more details.
-If neither rounding or point handling are selected then the spatial correspondence is the final correspondence.
+If neither rounding nor point handling are selected then the spatial correspondence is the final correspondence.

 #### Point Handling (optional)
 Point handling affects the point zones in the second zone system and any other zones in that system